hiizuowei/git-notes/README.md

 # git-notes
-This repository is a use save some notes about git.
+This repository is used to saving some notes of git.